mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 be followed by the resolver that is known to be present in the target environment.

-## Non-TLD 'localhost' labels
+## 'localhost' labels in subdomains

-Hosts like `localhost.example.com` contain a `localhost` label, but are not affected one way or another by the recommendations in this document.
-They are not "localhost names", have no resolution guarantees, and should not be given special treatment, either in DNS or in client software.
+Hosts like `localhost.example.com` and `subdomain.localhost.example.com` contain
+a `localhost` label, but are not themselves localhost names, as they do not fall within `localhost.`.
+Therefore, they are not directly affected by the recommendations in this document.
+They have no resolution guarantees one way or another, and should not be given special treatment, either in DNS or in client software.

+Note, however, that the admonition against searchlist usage could affect their resolution in practice, as discussed in {{localhost-names}}.
+For example, even with a searchlist of `example.com` in place for a given network, the name `localhost` will not be resolved as `localhost.example.com.` but as `localhost.`, and `subdomain.localhost` will not be resolved as `subdomain.localhost.example.com.` but as `subdomain.localhost.`.

 # Implementation Considerations